xor2003/masm2c/README.md

 - better keyboard
 - add FPU instructions support (may use linux 387 emulator)

-Also to easier disassembling (exe to asm) need to collect run-time information from dosbox or other emulator to annotate IDA disassembly.
+For easier disassembling (exe to asm) you may need to collect run-time information from dosbox or other emulator to annotate IDA disassembly.
 Maybe modify dosbox debugger tracing mechanism to collect:
 - current instruction is code
 - access to memory (which segment), offset which segment
 - segment register value
 In other repo there are scripts which can help to convert DOSBOX run-time traces into IDA annotations to simplify disassembly.

-To build resulting disassembly I use uasm(jwasm)/masm6, link5/tlink.
-See uasm project \Samples\Dos\ for examples.

 Assembler source code for Stunts game https://github.com/xor2003/restunts